-The success of the HD Centre's operations is dependent on the quality and the commitment of its Human Resources.
+The success of HD’s operations is dependent on the quality and the commitment of its Human Resources.
 Our team is made of individuals driven by meaningful objectives who find creative approaches to “getting things done”.

-The HD Centre recruits professionals who have an entrepreneurial approach, are able to reflect on their work and are dedicated to making a difference in peace and mediation efforts.
-With a staff of more than twenty different nationalities and an equal number of men and women employees, the HD Centre offers a unique working environment in a challenging field.
+HD recruits professionals who have an entrepreneurial approach, are able to reflect on their work and are dedicated to making a difference in peace and mediation efforts.
+With a staff of more than twenty different nationalities and an equal number of men and women employees, HD offers a unique working environment in a challenging field.

 Permanent and short-term career opportunities are posted below when they become available.

 HD is willing to offers students an opportunity to acquire direct exposure and allow them to contribute to the organisation’s work through internships.
 Each intern will be paid a stipend for the duration of their internship.

 When positions become available, HD will give preference to students undertaking degrees in political science, international relations, peace and conflict, human rights, humanitarian law or equivalent.
 Eligible candidates must also be fluent in English.

 Knowledge in pre- and post-conflict situations, conflict resolution and peacemaking, with experience in researching, analysing and writing on political contexts will be strongly favoured.

 Motivated students should send their resume together with an application letter by email to: hrmanager(at)hdcentre.org.